polinamyshelova/Insect_data_classification/README.md

 ### Insect data classification

 The aim of this project is to train a convolutional neural network (CNN) for image classification.
-Insects Recognition datasen was taken as a basis.
+Insects Recognition dataset was taken as a basis.

 >https://www.kaggle.com/datasets/hammaadali/insects-recognition